ec-jrc/pyPoseidon/README.md

 ## Installation

-`conda install -c gbrey pyPoseidon`
+`conda install -c gbrey pyposeidon`

 Afterwards, for now, one needs to install gmsh manually with